 - Don’t forget to thank them for their time.

-Another option is to actually go to a few gyms and have a workout.
+Another option is to go to a few gyms and work out.

 Take the time to speak to the staff while you do, find out if there are any vacancies, and take it from there.